 Let’s say, for the sake of argument, all of this is exaggeration.
 We exaggerate women’s femininity and, historically, have exaggerated men’s masculinity.
 Traditionally, the more curvaceous a woman is, the more attractive she will be - great “a*se[s]” and “boobs” seem to be at the root of the mutual attraction between Geri then-Halliwell and Mel forever-B - and the more muscular a man is the more attractive he will be.
 The truth?
 Or the media’s attractiveness standards?

-I wonder if, somewhere down the line, the pressures of magazine advice on how to be seen as attractive to men, women have stumbled upon how to just be objectively attractive.
+I wonder if, somewhere down the line, the pressures of magazine advice on how to be seen as attractive to men has led to women stumbling upon how to just be objectively attractive.
 Whatever smells nice to a man may also smell nice to a woman.
 Lovely long and soft hair is nice to touch...for anyone who has hands.
 Once society says, y’know what, you can kiss that person too, if they’d like you to, same goes for f*cking them, well, we like kissing and f*cking…

 As much as metrosexuality has hit, men are sprucing themselves up, apparently mostly for women, by moisturising, and eschewing body hair, amongst other things.
 The traditional swings of females to the artificial feminine standard.
 The exaggeration, remember?
 Well, if that’s the way you’ll go, good luck, but know that women have a significant head start.
 You give them what they can get from women, instead of an alternative, and, well, as I say, good luck.